 Testimony to US Congress by another defector, Kwon Hyuk, who claimed to have witnessed live human experimentation in North Korean prisons, helped drive the passage of the North Korea Human Rights Act in 2004.
 But Kwon too was unmasked as a fabulist and quickly disappeared from the public eye.

-The right-wing network behind Korea’s celebrity defector
+Right-wing network behind North Korea’s celebrity defector

 Yeonmi Park is maybe the most famous North Korean defector.
 She emerged on the international scene at the One World Summit in 2014 with a heartrending tale of escape through China.